jaegertracing/documentation/content/docs/next-release/atm.md

 - Long-term trend analysis of QPS, errors and latencies.
 - Capacity planning.

+## UI Feature Overview

+The "Monitor" tab provides a service-level aggregation, as well as an operation-level aggregation within the service, of Request rates, Error rates and Durations (P95, P75 and P50), also known as RED metrics.

+Within the operation-level aggregations, an "Impact" metric, computed as the product of latency and request rate, is another signal that can be used to rule-out operations that may naturally have a high latency profile such as daily batch jobs, or conversely highlight operations that are lower in the latency rankings but with a high RPS (request per second).

+From these aggregations, Jaeger UI is able to pre-populate a Trace search with the relevant service, operation and lookback period, narrowing down the search space for these more interesting traces.

 ## Getting Started

 A locally runnable setup is available in: https://github.com/jaegertracing/jaeger/tree/main/docker-compose/monitor.